Global Symposium on Interventional Radiation Protection

 Interventional fluoroscopy is used in over 10 million procedures annually, making lab teams the most radiation-exposed professionals in medicine.
-To address this critical health and safety issue, HMP Global, in collaboration with Occupational Radiation Safety in Interventional Fluoroscopy (ORSIF), proudly presents the Global Symposium on Interventional Radiation Protection (SIRP)—a first-of-its-kind virtual event dedicated entirely to radiation safety.
+To address this critical health and safety issue, HMP Global, in collaboration with Occupational Radiation Safety in Interventional Fluoroscopy (ORSIF), proudly presented the Global Symposium on Interventional Radiation Protection (SIRP)—the first virtual event dedicated entirely to radiation safety.

-SIRP isn’t just another conference; it’s a movement to protect the health and careers of interventionalists and lab teams worldwide.
+While the live meeting has concluded, you can still purchase on-demand access to the full program.
 Radiation exposure during patient care has been linked to serious health risks, including brain tumors, skin lesions, orthopedic issues, and cataracts.
-At SIRP, you’ll gain access to groundbreaking education and the latest advancements in radiation protection, ensuring the longevity and safety of your medical practice.
+By accessing SIRP on-demand, you’ll gain groundbreaking education and the latest advancements in radiation protection—ensuring the longevity and safety of your medical practice.

 Why Attend?